devuan/arm-sdk/README.md

   instead.

 ### Raspberry Pi 2
-* This build script will create an image that also works on the Raspberry Pi 3.
+* This build script will create an image that works on the Raspberry Pi 3 as well.
 It also includes the required firmware for getting onboard Wifi/Bluetooth working.

 ### Acer Chromebook